danielkinguk/sarah/RAISE/charter.md

 ### Research Questions
 RAISE is driven by a number of key research questions.
 These are set out in more detail in draft-king-irtf-challenges-in-routing.
 In all cases, the attention to and consideration of semantic routing and addressing are implicit.

-A. In what network scopes (global, overlay, backbone, limited domain) is it applicable to consider modifications to routing protocols and paradigms?
+* In what network scopes (global, overlay, backbone, limited domain) is it applicable to consider modifications to routing protocols and paradigms?
 How can limited domains be connected together across the Internet?
-B. How can the existing routing infrastructure be protected from new developments in routing and addressing?
+* How can the existing routing infrastructure be protected from new developments in routing and addressing?
 Must new developments be constrained to isolated domains or run as overlays, or can interworking and co-existence be considered?
 Do addressing and protocol gateways introduce fragility and fragmentation?
 How does the answer to this question change the likelihood of adoption and deployment?
-C. What features and functions are demanded by new and developing applications that cannot be delivered using existing routing and addressing techniques?
+* What features and functions are demanded by new and developing applications that cannot be delivered using existing routing and addressing techniques?
-D. What questions (such as scalability, privacy, robustness, manageability, power consumption) are given insufficient attention during research into new approaches for routing and addressing?
+* What questions (such as scalability, privacy, robustness, manageability, power consumption) are given insufficient attention during research into new approaches for routing and addressing?

 The work plan, below, sets out how RAISE will approach these questions.